giantswarm/docs/src/content/getting-started/rbac-and-psp/index.md

 ---
-linkTitle: Securing your cluster with RBAC and PSP
-title: Securing your Cluster with RBAC and PSP
+title: Securing your cluster with RBAC and PSP
 description: Introduction to using role-based access control (RBAC) and pod security policies (PSP) to secure your cluster and manage access control.
-weight: 40
+weight: 110
 menu:
   main:
     parent: getting-started